 The Division strives to foster a diverse and inclusive community and to increase the number of students from historically underrepresented groups.
 The Applied Math Diversity, Equity, and Inclusion Committee meets regularly to develop plans and initiatives for improving climate, building community, and increasing diversity and inclusion in the Division.
-We are currently working on a revision of our 2016 departmental diversity and inclusion action plan as part of the University Diversity and Inclusion Action Plan (DIAP).
+You can view our 2024 departmental diversity and inclusion action plan here, as part of the University Diversity and Inclusion Action Plan (DIAP).